-Ale: This is a Medieval celebration so one type of alcohol, frankly, isn’t going to cut it.
+This is a Medieval celebration, so one type of alcohol, frankly, isn’t going to cut it.
 Only having one tipple is like saying Joffrey was a good king.
 For any die-hard GOT fans out there, you’ve probably already tried these, but if you haven’t, you’d be wise to check out Brewery Ommegang’s special Game of Thrones series of beers.
 The latest, Bend the Knee, is a golden ale that “pays homage to the struggle to control the Seven Kingdoms.”
 For the extreme fans, you can collect all three commemorative labels, featuring the Lannister, Stark, and Targaryen sigils.

-Grooming: When walking into the most important party of the year, you don’t want to look like you came from North of the Wall, do you?
+When walking into the most important party of the year, you don’t want to look like you came from North of the Wall, do you?
 (Answer: No, because you’ll probably get shot with arrows or something).
 Ale Horn once again is here to help: their Modern Barbarian line of beard combs, beard oil, and balm will help tame even the wildest beards, making you look presentable for when the Mother of Dragons shows up (and proceeds to burn everything around you but you know, sacrifices for the Seven Kingdoms and all).

 Featured Image Courtesy of Our Brother Site Digital Trends and Helen Sloan/HBO